The Mystery of the Green Boots on Mount Everest

 The Green Boots rest in a small cave on the Northeast Ridge, an area many climbers pass on their way to the summit.
 Over the years, his frozen form has become an ominous waypoint, signaling the dangers that lie ahead.

-Who Identified the Green Boots First?
+Who identified the Green Boots first?

 British filmmaker and climber Matt Dickinson recorded the first video footage of Green Boots in May 1996.
 The footage was included in the Brian Blessed documentary Summit Fever.